scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 3. After collecting all the necessary background knowledge we will dig into the `c` code.
 [We will take you through all the code required to write our integer sum functionality](#c-project) and we close this section off by compiling our newly created application to WebAssembly.
 You can find all the code [here](https://github.com/scailable/sclbl-tutorials/tree/master/sclbl-create-your-own-wasm/source).
 4. Finally, we will demonstrate how to [upload the resulting WebAssembly](#upload) executable to Scailable, and how to consume the [resulting REST endpoint](#consumeREST).

-> **NOTE:** Throughout this tutorial we assume that you have access to a valid Scailable account (you can apply for one at [https://admin.sclbl.net](https://admin.sclble.net/signup.html)).
+> **NOTE:** Throughout this tutorial we assume that you have access to a valid Scailable account (you can apply for a **beta** account at [https://admin.sclbl.net](https://admin.sclble.net/signup.html)).
 If you have no clue how to use Scailable in the first place, we recommend you first check out our [Scailable 101: Getting started](https://github.com/scailable/sclbl-tutorials/tree/master/sclbl-101-getting-started) tutorial.

 <a name="understanding"></a>
 # 1. Understanding the WASM runtime

 Before creating a `.wasm` executable and uploading it to Scailable to put it into production, it is important to understand how the Scailable *runtime* interacts with the `.wasm` *executable*.
 In this section we explain the interactions between the *runtime* and your `.wasm` *executable* that you need to understand to create your own *executable* from scratch.
 We effectively build on the WASI standards; read more about these [here](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/).

 > **NOTE:** In this section we will discuss the Scailable *runtime* in relatively general terms as Scailable does not use a single unique runtime.
 One of the beauties of compiling your functionality to WebAssembly is that it can be executed by different runtimes on various devices.
-We have runtimes available for our servers, browsers, and various IoT devices.
+We have runtimes available for our own servers, webbrowsers, and various IoT devices.

 ## Interactions between the *runtime* and the *executable*